Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 vm.stopBroadcast();
 ```

-> These cheat codes are [provided by of Foundry](https://github.com/foundry-rs/foundry/tree/master/forge#cheat-codes).
+> These cheat codes are [provided by Foundry](https://github.com/foundry-rs/foundry/tree/master/forge#cheat-codes).
 We got them in the script contract by inheriting from `forge-std/Script.sol`.

 Everything that goes after the `broadcast()` cheat code or between `startBroadcast()/stopBroadcast()` is converted to transactions and these transactions are sent to the node that executes the script.